samstarling/cloudwatch-graphs/README.md

     $ node server.js

-And the site will appear on port `7080`.
+The application will then appear on port `7080`.

 ### Configuration